chatcharoen/dbsec-workshop/Lab_Guides/AVDF/100/README.md

   ![](images/014.png)

-- Refresh the page by clicking on the Audit Settings tab, and then click the link labeled DBSec.
+- Refresh the page by clicking on the Audit Settings tab under the Policy tab and then click the link labeled DBSec.
 After a few moments you will see some audit settings appear in the summary.

   You can drill down on these policies.